Skip to main content

 Executive Director Emerita

-Betsy Hatton was instrumental in formulating the by-laws, articles of incorporation of Portland Columbia Symphony, and authored its first five-year business plan.
+Betsy Hatton was instrumental in formulating the by-laws, articles of incorporation of Orchestra Nova Northwest (formerly Portland Columbia Symphony), and authored its first five-year business plan.
 She also served on the long range planning committee that developed the first Board of Directors in 1992, served on the Board of Directors for six years, and was President of the Board for two years.

 Ms. Hatton graduated from the University of Oregon with a B.A. in Romance Languages and Education.
 In addition to teaching, she has served as a consultant of major event planning for the March of Dimes and Cor-Events.

 Ms. Hatton began her musical studies at age twelve.
-She has been a violinist with PCSO since 1986, and has played with the Portland Chamber Orchestra, Yaquina Orchestra, Vancouver (WA) Symphony, and Eugene Symphony.
+She was a violinist with ONN (PCSO) for many years and has played with the Portland Chamber Orchestra, Yaquina Orchestra, Vancouver (WA) Symphony, and Eugene Symphony.

 “It has been my privilege to be a part of PCSO on every level and to be the first Executive Director.
 It is my fondest continuing wish that we keep our orchestra and organization vital and strong.
 We have always used our mission statement as our guiding principle: To make quality music affordable, accessible, and in a friendly spirit.
 We believe that it takes both the musician and audience to create the magic of that intangible collective experience of sharing live music with other living and breathing human beings.
 I am confident in the continuing enrichment that music provides in all of our lives – and the important role that PCSO plays in the vibrant arts community that defines our region.”